Cybersecurity

 3. Human Factor: Despite having advanced security infrastructures, the human factor is often the weakest link in the security chain.
 An entity’s security is only as strong as its most uninformed employee.
 Therefore, cybersecurity awareness and training among all users are essential.

 Cybersecurity is crucial in today’s technology-driven world as it serves as the primary defense against various digital threats.
 It refers to the set of techniques and processes designed to protect computers, networks, data, and programs from unauthorized access, damage, or attack.
 With the increasing dependence on digital platforms for various activities such as communication, shopping, banking, and information sharing, the risks related to cyber threats have multiplied.
 If not adequately protected, sensitive information could be stolen, systems could be disrupted, and organizations could face significant financial losses.
-Hence, cybersecurity plays an indispensable role in ensuring the privacy, integrity, and accessibility of our digital resources, shielding them against potential cyber attacks.
+Hence, cybersecurity is indispensable in ensuring the privacy, integrity, and accessibility of our digital resources, shielding them against potential cyber-attacks.

 Explanation